mstocco/mariostoc.co/content/traininglog/20210411-ironman2021-20weeksout.md

 It was a warmer that usual afternoon; 22°C an no breeze even at the water's edge; regardless this short run felt effortless.
 <!---->
-### Swim @Esquimalt
+### Swim Notes
 ![Swim Pace Chart](/assets/jpg/swim-20210416.jpeg)
-It felt like I had a run about 90 minutes prior to getting in the water.
+It felt like I had a run about 90 minutes prior.
 That long kick set did have hips working but also was enough of a rest to crank out a 100m PR at the end.

 ![100m Swim PR](/assets/jpg/swimpr-20210416.jpeg)
 <!---->